 Scoring Rubric 5 Exceeds expectations 3 At expectations 1 Below expectations Formatting and Style In addition to Level 3, paragraphs are well written with fluent sentence structure and college-level vocabulary.
-Directions not followed and/or multiple errors.
+Directions not followed and/or multiple ezrors.
 Introduction In addition to Level 3, additional insights into the classroom context were given.
-Thorough description of lesson and students. de l' (Detailed descriptions were Conceptual Understanding In addition to Level 3, writing showed deep analysis of how conceptual understanding was reflected in student responses and work.
-Specific evidence was given for conceptual understanding within the lesson and self-assessment with analysis of the defectiveness and ideas of how to improve.
+Thorough description of lesson and students. de Detailed descriptions were Conceptual Understanding In addition to Level 3, writing showed deep analysis of how conceptual understanding was reflected in student responses and work.
+Specific evidence was given for conceptual understanding within the lesson and self-assessment with analysis of the geffectiveness and ideas of how to improve.
 Specific evidence was not provided.
 No analysis.
 Feedback In addition to Level 3, writing showed deep analysis of how feedback was used and received and how it promoted learning.
-Specific evidence was given for the of feedback within the lesson with self-assessment and analysis of the effectiveness of the lesson and ideas of how the improve this area.
+Specific evidence was given for fac of feedback within the lesson with self-assessment and analysis of the effectiveness of the lesson and ideas of how to improve this area.
 Specific evidence was not provided.
 No analysis.
-Need Analysis to Ideas to Inprove Student Engagement In addition to Level 3, writing showed deep analysis of how student engagement occurred in the classroom and how all students were reached and accommodated.
+Need Analysis + ideas to improve.
+Student Engagement In addition to Level 3, writing showed deep analysis of how student engagement occurred in the classroom and how all students were reached and accommodated.
 Specific evidence was given for student engagement with self-assessment of the lesson and analysis of the effectiveness with ideas of how to improve.
 Specific evidence was not provided.
 No analysis.
-Central Focus In addition to Level 3, writing showed deep analysis of how the central focus was taught, scaffolded, and learned within the lesson.
+Central Pocus In addition to Level 3, writing showed deep analysis of how the central focus was taught, scaffolded, and learned within the lesson.
 Specific evidence was given for teaching and learning of the central focus with self- assessment of lesson and analysis of the effectiveness with ideas of how to improve.
 Specific evidence was not provided.
 No analysis.
 Research and Theory Three or more references were discussed and connected to the lesson plan, lesson taught, or lesson zevisions.
 At least one reference to theories or research was discussed in relation to the lesson plan and lesson taught.
 No references were cited.
 Research and theory were only discussed in general ways.
-(3.29 televant Connections

-J UNIVERSITY kly Lesson Plan Assessment
+(3.29 you used televentions connections

+BETAS LISHND IN 1867

+TE'S NAME GRADE LEVEL/SUBJECT

-OMPLE - GRADE LEVEL/SUBJECT (Supervisor or Mentor)
+OMPLE red by: .
+Donna H 1.
+Watson (Supervisor or Mentor)

-cale: 0-5 xpectatio ns (Two and four are also options for scoring.)
-Use xpectations 2: 1-Significantly Below the TEAM Rubric: Planning (on Back).
+cale: 0-5 cpectatio 5-Significantly ns (Two and four Above Expectati are also options ons 4: 3-At Ex for scoring.)
+Use rpectations 2: 1-Significantly Below the TEAM Rubric: Planning (on Back).

 WEEK Instructional Plans Score Student Work Score Assessment Score Feedback

-20-15 2 5-23-18 3 2 2 Connect worksheds to questions, manipulatives, thinking.
-Make assessments that reach every suggest tople you feedfack.
+20-15 3 2 2 Connect worksheets to questions, manipulatives, thinking.
+Make assessments that reach every truther tople you freelpack.

-82748 3 8-31-19 3 2 3 Think/plan accommodations that connect to the lesson.
-Put more thought into articulating your teaching strategies.
+3-31-18 3-31-18 3-31-18 3 2 3 Think/plan accorporations that connect to the lesson • Put more thought into articulating your teaching strategies.

 4 , , ,

 5

 6

 7

 (8)

 (9)

 valuato rs Signature Date